skyzyx/resume-jessika-parman/resumes/jessika-parman-construction-office-manager.md

 ### [Mountain West](https://mountainwest.us) — Fort Collins, CO

-> Mountain West is a Colorado-based company specializing in commercial and residential construction, excavation, and maintenance services with a commitment to sustainable and eco-friendly practices.
+> Mountain West is a Colorado-based company specializing in civil construction, excavation, and maintenance services with a commitment to sustainable and eco-friendly practices.

 #### Business Operations Manager (January 2024–June 2024)